Link

 1. Download the WAR file

-2. Build the WAR file
+2. Building the WAR file

 2. Set up Microsoft Azure